TokSuite: Measuring the Impact of Tokenizer Choice on Language Model Behavior: The Models

-To systematically investigate how different tokenization design choices affect model performance and robustness, we began by selecting a diverse set of 14 preexisting tokenizers, specifically ByT5~\citep{xue2022byt5}, TokenMonster~\citep{forsythe2025tokenmonster}, Phi-3~\citep{Abdin2024Phi3TR}, GPT-2~\citep{radford2019language}, Comma~\citep{kandpal2025common}, mBERT~\citep{devlin2019bert}, Llama-3.2~\citep{dubey2024llama}, Tekken~\citep{mistral2024tekken}, Qwen-3~\citep{yang2025qwen3}, GPT-4o~\citep{hurst2024gpt}, BLOOM~\citep{workshop2022bloom}, Aya~\citep{dang2024aya}, Gemma-2~\citep{team2024gemma}, and XGLM~\citep{lin2021few}.
 Our selection provides comprehensive coverage across vocabulary sizes (ranging from 259 tokens in byte-level tokenizers like ByT5 to over 256,000 tokens in models such as Aya or XGLM), tokenization algorithms (BPE, WordPiece, Unigram, TokenMonster, and byte-level approaches).
 This diversity enables systematic analysis of how different tokenizers handle out-of-vocabulary words, morphological variations, and adversarial inputs.
 The selected tokenizers also encompass notable variation in preprocessing strategies that affect robustness, including different approaches to numerical content handling (digit splitting vs. grouping), contraction processing (rule-based vs. learned), Unicode normalization schemes, and multilingual support ranging from monolingual to 100+ languages.
 Additionally, the tokenizers vary in their out-of-vocabulary handling mechanisms, with some incorporating byte-fallback and others relying on unknown tokens, providing insight into how these design choices propagate to model robustness under various challenges.
 Detailed technical specifications for each tokenizer are provided in \cref{tab:tokenizers-a} and \cref{tab:tokenizers-b} in the Appendix.